 Fushimi Inari: JR train, direct on the Nara Line

-Gion & Higashiyama area: JR to Tofukuji (Nara Line, 1 stop) & transfer to Keihan Line OR subway to Sanjo/Higashiyama/Keage (changing from green line to orange line at Karasuma-Oike) OR bus direct #100
+Gion & Higashiyama area: JR to Tofukuji (Nara Line, 1 stop) & transfer to Keihan Line OR subway to Sanjo, Higashiyama, or Keage stations (changing from green line to orange line at Karasuma-Oike) OR direct bus #100

-Nara: JR Nara line direct OR Kintetsu Line (latter is better in terms of where you end up in Nara, as the Kintetsu station’s closer to Nara Park & the Great Buddha at Todaiji; however if you have a JR Pass you might still want to take the JR Line and put up with the extra 10 minutes of walking)
+Nara: JR Nara Line OR Kintetsu Line, both direct.
+The Kintetsu Line is better in terms of where you arrive in Nara, as the Kintetsu station is much closer to Nara Park & the Great Buddha at Todaiji.
+However, if you have a JR Pass you might still want to take the JR Line and put up with the extra 15 minutes of walking.

 The Keihan Line runs north-south down the eastern side of Kyoto and will be useful for those staying near Sanjo or Gion.